Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Concluding remarks

 \section{Concluding remarks}

-The paper proposes an automatic test for the weak white noise null hypothesis when the variables are directly observed or estimated residuals.
-The test is based on a new data-driven selection procedure of the order used in a Box and Pierce (1970) test statistic.
-The critical region uses Lobato (2001) robust critical values when the variables are directly observed and Kuan and Lee (2006) ones for estimated residuals.
-An important theoretical finding is that the new test can consistently detect alternatives with small autocorrelation coefficients of order $\rho_{n}=o\left( n^{-1/2}\right) $ where $n$ is the sample size, provided that the number of $O\left( \rho _{n}\right) $ autocorrelation coefficients at reasonably moderate lags remains large enough.
+The paper proposes an automatic test for the weak white noise null hypothesis for observed variables or residuals from a parametric model.
+The test is based on a new data-driven order selection procedure applied to the Box-Pierce (1970) test statistic.
+The critical region uses robust critical values of Lee (2007) which can account for estimation of residuals.
+An important theoretical finding is that the new test can detect alternatives with small autocorrelation coefficients of order $\rho_{n}=o\left( n^{-1/2}\right) $ where $n$ is the sample size, provided that the number of autocorrelation coefficients at moderate lags is large enough.
 The proposed test is shown to be adaptive rate-optimal against this class of alternatives.
-The paper gives examples of MA alternatives with small autocorrelation coefficients of order $o\left( n^{-1/2}\right) $ which are detected by the new test but not by previous procedures proposed by Deo (2000), Escanciano and Lobato (2009) or Xiao and Wu (2011).
-These alternatives correspond to a plausible macroeconomic scenario where a temporary shock has no significant impact whereas permanent ones may cause some significant changes.
-A simulation experiment has shown that the new test can cope with various weak white noises including some ARCH\ or GARCH processes popular in empirical finance.
-The simulation experiment has also confirmed the good power properties of the test regarding detection of standard $AR(1)$ and $MA(1)$ alternatives as well as detection of small $o\left( n^{-1/2}\right) $ autocorrelation coefficients.
-The methodology considered here can be applied to many econometric problems which involves models with many parametric coefficients including inference for impulse response functions, VAR Causality testing, significance testing in series expansion or detection of potentially weak instruments.
+The paper gives examples of moving average alternatives with small autocorrelation coefficients of order $o\left( n^{-1/2}\right) $ which are detected by the new test but not by tests previously proposed by Deo (2000), Escanciano and Lobato (2009) or Xiao and Wu (2011).
+These alternatives correspond to a plausible macroeconomic scenario where a temporary shock has no significant impact whereas permanent shocks may cause significant changes.
+They can also be of interest in finance where arbitrage should rule out strong deviations from the difference of martingale hypothesis, since these alternatives generate conditional expectation given the past of these alternatives with order $o_{\mathbb{P}}\left( n^{-1/2}\right) $.
+A simulation experiment has shown that the new test can cope with various weak types of white noise processes including the ARCH\ or GARCH processes popular in empirical finance.
+The simulation experiment has also confirmed good power properties of the test regarding detection of standard $AR(1)$ and $MA(1)$ alternatives when the noise is highly nonlinear, for instance in the case of the $ARCH(1)$ process considered in the experiment.